 What’s hot in graphic design?
 One of the things people always want to talk to me about is graphic design trends.
-Here’s a recap of the top graphic design trends of 2018, plus a little preview of what’s likely on the horizon for 2019.
+Here’s preview of what’s going to be hot in 2020.

 Get unlimited downloads of 1 million+ design resources, themes, templates, photos, graphics and more.
 Envato Elements starts at $16 per month, and is the best creative subscription we've ever seen.

 Logos, Print & Mockups

 1. “Organic” Look and Feel